Skip to Content

 Employers Must Provide Reasonable Accommodations

-• Providing a reader for an employee who is blind;
+• Providing a reader for an employee who is blind.

-• Providing a sign language interpreter for an employee who is hearing impaired;
+• Providing a sign language interpreter for an employee who is hearing impaired.

-• Making the workplace wheelchair accessible;
+• Making the workplace wheelchair accessible.

-• Providing reserved parking for the employee;
+• Providing reserved parking for the employee.

-• Altering the format of training materials;
+• Altering the format of training materials.

-• Adjusting workplace equipment; or
+• Adjusting workplace equipment.

 • Allowing the employee to have a flexible work schedule.